 The capital of Bali doesn’t get as much tourist traffic as Kuta and Legian – after all, this is where the ordinary Balinese live, as opposed to the tourist districts of Legian, Kuta and Seminyak.

-Pasar Kumbasari is a sprawling traditional market stacked three floors up.
+Pasar Kumbasari (Google Maps) is a sprawling traditional market stacked three floors up.
 If you’re in the market for cheap arts and crafts, go up to the third floor of the market and get your bargaining game on.
 There’s even a shop that sells costumes for traditional Balinese dances.
 (Source)

-Across the river, Pasar Badung offers more bargains for the tourists who like to go local.
+Across the river, Pasar Badung (Google Maps) offers more bargains for the tourists who like to go local.
 On its eastern flank you’ll find Jalan Sulawesi, a famous fabrics depot lined with shops selling batik, songket, and a variety of fabrics, traditional and modern alike.